1.Lloyds Bank Ultra Travel Credit Card

 28.9% APR variable

-The standout feature here is the Barclaycard Rewards Visa's ability to provide cashback on everyday spending without foreign transaction fees.
-This makes it a practical option for users who want to earn rewards while traveling or shopping internationally.
+The standout feature here is the Barclaycard Rewards Visa's ability to provide cashback on everyday spending without foreign transaction fees, making it a practical option for users who want to earn rewards while traveling or shopping internationally.

 Pros: